-Defense/Special Teams Fantasy Rankings Highlights for Week 3
+Defense/Special Teams Fantasy Rankings Highlights for Week 8

 Los Angeles Chargers

-Week 3: Defense/Special Teams Fantasy Rankings
+Week 8: Defense/Special Teams Fantasy Rankings

 If you need to search for specific teams, you can do so using our filters below.
 Don’t forget to reset them to clear your board and start from the beginning.
-As injuries and news come in, we will be updating our rankings to make sure you are covered.
-Please note: On mobile devices, these rankings view best in landscape mode.
+As injuries and news come in, we will be updating our rankings to make sure you are covered and know which teams are our top streaming defenses of the week.

-|Week 3 Rank||Defense||Def.
+|Week 11 Rank||Defense||Def.
 Rank Against Pass||Def.
 Rank Against Run||Opponent||Off.
 Passing Rank||Off.
 Rushing Rank|